Top 7 Threat Intelligence Platforms & Software in 2025

 • SEM rules: Admins can configure specific fixes to occur based on specific security events.

 While SolarWinds offers plenty of strong security management tools, it’s not the most comprehensive threat intelligence platform.
-I recommend ThreatConnect if you’re looking for a traditional enterprise-grade threat intelligence management solution, particularly one with a lot of advanced features and integrations.
+I recommend ThreatConnect if you’re looking for a traditional enterprise-grade threat intelligence management solution, particularly one with many advanced features and integrations.

-Threat intelligence platforms offer a variety of core features that help security teams gather and manage threat intel, including data aggregation, threat and IOC scores, alert management, dashboards, and integrations with other security products.
+Threat intelligence platforms offer various core features that help security teams gather and manage threat intel, including data aggregation, threat and IOC scores, alert management, dashboards, and integrations with other security products.

-Aggregating information from a variety of feeds is one of a threat intelligence platform’s most important tools.
-The more feeds you can incorporate, the more data you can use for threat information — as long as the feeds are reputable and process data well.
-Look for open-source feeds as well; these are helpful because they find and compile publicly available data for free.
+Aggregating information from several feeds is one of a threat intelligence platform’s most important tools.
+The more feeds you can incorporate, the more data you can use for threat information, as long as the feeds are reputable and process data well.
+Look for open-source feeds in particular; these are helpful because they find and compile publicly available data for free.

-Threat intelligence solutions collect an astounding number of alerts from business networks and systems, which can easily overwhelm security administrators if not triaged and prioritized properly.
-You’ll likely need some sort of automation to sort through alerts and determine which are most important (and which are false positives).
+Threat intelligence solutions collect numerous alerts from business networks and systems, which can easily overwhelm security administrators if not triaged and appropriately prioritized.
+You’ll likely need some automation to sort through alerts and determine which are most important (and which are false positives).
 Threat intelligence products should offer alert management features to help security personnel triage issues more quickly.

 Dashboards

-Dashboards can help security teams prioritize the alerts they’re constantly receiving by organizing data into charts so it’s easier to understand.
-They provide a broad view of your threat intelligence ecosystem, improving data visualization, and also give security teams a resource to report overall progress to executives and other company stakeholders.
+Dashboards can help security teams prioritize the alerts they’re constantly receiving by organizing data into charts that are easier to understand.
+They provide a broad view of your threat intelligence ecosystem, improve data visualization, and give security teams a resource to report overall progress to executives and other company stakeholders.

-TIPs that integrate with other security products in your tech stack allow your teams to collect more comprehensive threat and vulnerability data from multiple sources.
+TIPs integrating with other security products in your tech stack allow your teams to collect more comprehensive threat and vulnerability data from multiple sources.
 By feeding SIEM, EDR, and firewall information into a single solution, you eliminate some of the data silos inherent in IT infrastructures.

-If a threat intelligence vendor isn’t clear about the exact way their security integrations or partnerships work, ask them for a demonstration of the direct integration between the platforms and how data syncs and populates within them.
+If a threat intelligence vendor isn’t clear about how their security integrations or partnerships work, ask them to demonstrate the direct integration between the platforms and how data syncs and populates within them.

-To evaluate business-facing threat intelligence products, I created a product scoring rubric that grouped threat intelligence features and characteristics into six major criteria that buyers consider.
-Each of the six categories received a specific weight and contained multiple subcriteria, which also each had their own weighting.
-How well the evaluated products met each of the criteria determined their final scores.
+To evaluate business-facing threat intelligence products, I created a product scoring rubric that grouped threat intelligence features and characteristics into six major criteria buyers consider.
+Each of the six categories received a specific weight and contained multiple subcriteria, each with its own weighting.
+How well the evaluated products met each criteria determined their final scores.
 I also used the rubric to help determine product use cases.

-I first considered core features, which make up the major functionality of threat intelligence platforms.
+I first considered core features, which comprise the major functionality of threat intelligence platforms.
 Next, I assessed integrations with other security products, administrative capabilities like documentation, and advanced and add-on features such as incident response and sandboxing.
-Finally, I evaluated the threat intelligence platforms’ pricing availability, including free trials, and customer support channels, demos, and team hours.
+Finally, I evaluated the threat intelligence platforms’ pricing availability, including free trials, customer support channels, demos, and team hours.

-• Implementation and administration (15%): I considered factors that contribute to ease of use and implementation, like a technical account manager and product documentation.
+• Implementation and administration (15%): I considered factors that can make threat intelligence platforms easier for your business to implement and learn, like a technical account manager and product documentation.

 • Criterion winner: Multiple winners

-• Pricing (10%): I evaluated availability of pricing information, free trials, and licensing options like annual and monthly billing.
+• Pricing (10%): I evaluated the availability of pricing information, free trials, and licensing options like annual and monthly billing so buyers know where to start when finding a TIP.

-• Customer support (10%): I analyzed support channels like email, phone, and live chat, as well as support team hours and availability of product demos.
+• Customer support (10%): I analyzed support channels like email, phone, and live chat, as well as support team hours and product demo availability.
+Knowing what support options are available before you commit to a threat intelligence provider is helpful.

 • Criterion winner: Multiple winners

 Security information and event management (SIEM) solutions centralize business-wide security data.
-Threat intelligence platforms specifically focus on aggregating both internal and external data regarding business threats.
-These products’ capabilities can overlap, depending on the product or platform.
+Threat intelligence platforms specifically focus on aggregating internal and external data regarding business threats.
+However, these products’ capabilities can overlap, especially depending on the product or platform — some vendors may choose to combine them.

 The National Institute of Standards and Technology (NIST) has developed a five-step process for managing threat intelligence.
 The five steps include: